MENU

 If you are not at fault in an auto accident and disagree with the at-fault party’s insurance company, it may be beneficial to file the claim with your own auto insurer for the repairs.
 This is also true if your vehicle is deemed a total loss.
 Your auto insurer will “subrogate,” meaning they will recover the payment from the insurance company of the party at fault.
 Additionally, your deductible will be refunded.
 To take advantage of this process, you must have collision insurance.
 If you do not have collision insurance, you may be left at the mercy of the at-fault party’s insurance company.

-Disclosure Notice: Any North Carolina General Statute shown, presented to or spoken about by Danny Wyatt is for educational purposes only and should not be taken as legal advice.
+Legal Disclaimer: Any North Carolina General Statute shown, presented to or spoken about by Danny Wyatt is for educational purposes only and should not be taken as legal advice or a legal opinion.
 Danny Wyatt is not an attorney nor claims to be an attorney.
-Danny Wyatt has vast experience in handling diminished value claims under NCGS 20-279.21(d1) (appraisal clause).
 Danny is a former member of the North Carolina Department of Insurance External Appraiser and Repair Task Force Board.

-Copyright ©2024 Collision Service Investigators-North Carolina.
 All rights reserved world-wide.
 Collision Service Investigators-North Carolina does not offer legal or tax advice.
-This Web site should be used for educational purposes only.
+This website should be used for educational purposes only.
 No information on this site should be considered legal or tax advice.
 Laws vary from state to state, therefore you are urged to research the specific laws, and your rights, within the state in which you reside.
 If you have specific questions regarding your rights, or the laws in your state, please contact an attorney or professional tax consultant.
-The information and/or material contained in this web site are provided as is without any kind of warranty expressed or implied.
-Collision Service Investigators-North Carolina will not be liable for any damages that arise from using the information and/or materials listed and/or posted on this web site, including direct, indirect, incidental, punitive and consequential damages.
-Collision Service Investigators-North Carolina also provides links and/or reference to other web sites.
-Collision Service Investigators-North Carolina has no responsibility for the content on these web sites and shall not be liable for any damages or injury that may arise from the use of that content.
+The information and/or material contained in this website are provided as is without any kind of warranty expressed or implied.
+Collision Service Investigators-North Carolina will not be liable for any damages that arise from using the information and/or materials listed and/or posted on this website, including direct, indirect, incidental, punitive and consequential damages.
+Collision Service Investigators-North Carolina also provides links and/or reference to other websites.
+Collision Service Investigators-North Carolina has no responsibility for the content on these websites and shall not be liable for any damages or injury that may arise from the use of that content.